getopt/EXPRESSION_BY_FEATURE/doc/summarize_features.md

 In the end, for each gene, the summary read counts and RPKMs are computed separately for "sense" and "antisense" reads.

+**summarize_features.py** unambiguously distributes the reads between overlapping genes.
 Evaluation of gene expression by features begins from genome annotation by [fix_genic_features.py](https://github.com/getopt/EXPRESSION_BY_FEATURE/blob/master/doc/fix_genic_features.md).
 This annotation is a list of feature coordinates that are strictly non-overlapping with the respect to an individual gene.
-However, features of different genes frequently overlap.
-In such cases **summarize_features.py** unambiguously distributes the reads between overlapping genes.
+However, features of different genes frequently overlap. **summarize_features.py** distributes read counts between overlapping genes.

 Overlaps between coding genes and non-coding genes are treated by **summarize_features.py** in a specific manner.
-Biology of several types of non-coding RNA genes is special and some of the non-coding RNA transcripts are frequently extremely abundant in NGS.
-To avoid artificially elevated read counts of coding genes that overlap with non-coding RNA genes, **summarize_features.py** conservatively assigns reads from such overlapping regions to non-coding RNA gene only and never to the coding gene (irrespective of "sense" or "antisense" orientation).
+Biology of several types of non-coding RNA genes is special and some of the non-coding RNA transcripts are frequently extremely abundant in NGS libraries.
+To avoid artificial elevation of read counts of coding genes, when overlaps with coding genes are detected **summarize_features.py** conservatively assigns all "sense" and "antisence" reads exclusively to the non-coding RNA genes.

 ### INPUT ARGUMENTS AND FORMAT

-##### -p or --plusTab "path/to/plus strand table" *and* -m or --minusTab "path/to/minus strand table"
+##### -p or --plusTab "path/to/plus strand table"
+##### -m or --minusTab "path/to/minus strand table"

 Input to **summarize_features.py** is two tables produced by [rpkm_genic_features.bxt5.py](https://github.com/getopt/EXPRESSION_BY_FEATURE/blob/master/doc/rpkm_genic_features.bxt5.md).